gaborbernat/algo-notes/problem_solutions/max_xor_sub_sequence.md

 Say `R[i] = R[0..i]`, from the highest bit of `R[i]`, if it is a `0`, we try to find a set of `R[j]` where `j < i` that `R[j] ^ R[i]` has an 1 at that position.
 Conversely, it is a `1`, we find a set let the `1` to be left.
 After this, we check the second highest bit and find sub set from the set from last iteration.
-We aways add `0` in the set to enable to find a way to let `R[i]` to be itself left.
+We always add `0` in the set to enable to find a way to let `R[i]` to be itself left.
 Time cost of this algorithm is $$O(N\log N)$$ as query a Trie has a time cost of $$O(\log N)$$.